kepra3/popgen_rad_shallow_agaricia/README.md

   - [ ] annotate everything
   - [ ] add versions for each package

+- script process, copy over files from previous directory, then edit to make result files

 ## raw files

 Raw fastq files and initial vcf output from ipyrad are stored on the University of Queensland eSpace repository (hyperlink)

 TODO: add ipyrad settings file to RDM

 - can upload large files special way (LFS)